revolter/FileConvertBot/README.md

 Telegram Bot that converts _(for now)_ OPUS, MP3 and WebM files to voice messages, MP4 (VP6 and VP8) to video message, PDF files to photo message _(currently only the first page)_ and image files to stickers.
 It also tries to download videos from some websites and send them as video messages.
 The bot currently runs as [@FileConvertBot](https://t.me/FileConvertBot).

+Make sure you send the image as a file and know that the bot also works in groups!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.